YangD1/Gigabyte-Aero-15x-EFI/README.md

 - EFI based

 ## How to use this repository:
-- Root folder has the version of Hackintosh (e.g. 10.14.2 - Mojave)
+- Root folder has the version of Hackintosh (10.14.2 or later - Mojave.
+Now is 10.14.3)

 Then, inside each folder:
 - EFI/CLOVER: Clover EFI files (with kexts, configs, patches, etc.)